 We manufacture boat windows, hatches, screens, washboards, polypropylene tanks, instrument panels, flybridge screens etc. We understand the importance of a rapid response particularly if the vessel is vulnerable to adverse weather or theft.
-This is why we operate a maximum 24 hour service for replacements.
+This is why we can usually operate a fast service on request for replacements.

 REPLACEMENT BOAT WINDOWS, HATCHES & SCREENS